DannyRuchtie/Agents/README.md

 Unlike traditional cloud-based assistants, this system operates primarily on your local machine, creating a powerful bridge between advanced AI capabilities and your personal computing environment.
 It's not just another chat interface – it's a sophisticated multi-agent system that can:

-- 🔍 **Access Your Local Environment**: Interact with your calendar, files, and applications while keeping your data under your control
+- 🔍 **Access Your Local Environment**: Interact with your files and applications while keeping your data under your control
 - 🧠 **Build Persistent Memory**: Learn from interactions and maintain context across sessions
 - 🌐 **Combine Local & Web Resources**: Seamlessly blend local knowledge with web-sourced information
-- 🎯 **Provide Contextual Assistance**: Understand your location, schedule, and preferences to offer more relevant help
+- 🎯 **Provide Contextual Assistance**: Understand your location and preferences to offer more relevant help
 - 🔐 **Prioritize Privacy**: Keep sensitive information local and secure
-- 🎤 **Natural Voice Interaction**: Wake word detection and continuous conversation support
+- 🎤 **Natural Voice Output**: Local text-to-speech using kokoro-onnx voices

 ## Core Features